s e j n b o h e m i ae r o s a

 Meeting Place: Tadeáš Hanke School, 407 44 Chřibská 280 (near Děčín), Czech Republic

 GPS N 50°51.64698', E 14°28.85842'

-Accessible by train from Prague Masaryk station - Děčín and then by bus from Děčín to Varnsdorf direction - Chřibská station or by car from Prague, cross Mělník, Česká Lípa and Nový Bor.
+Accessible by train from Prague - Děčín and then by bus from Děčín direction Varnsdorf to Chřibská station.
+By car from Prague, cross Mělník, Česká Lípa and Nový Bor.